Paradoxdruid/eso-guides/index.md

 **Approach and Assumptions**

 In this standard setup, we rely on most DPS being Arc/NB, and/or bringing Cro/Plar lines.
 Because of this, Penetration and Crit Damage can be capped without some previously excellent support sets.
 However, Minor Courage is difficult to source, so we put MT in Yolnakriin set.
-Ultimate generation is also much easier with access to subclassing, so OT and both healers are focusing on spamming out heals as often as possible for high buff uptimes.
+Ultimate generation is also much easier with access to subclassing, so OT and both healers are focusing on spamming out ultimates as often as possible for high buff uptimes.

 Please look at [Other Approaches](#other-approaches) for a few other possible meta setups and discussion.